hipay/hipay-docs/hipay-enterprise-sdk-demandware/1-overview.md

 	7. After successful identification, the customer clicks on **Back to Payment**.
 	8. After successful payment, the customer is redirected to the Summary page and the order confirmation message is successfully loaded.
 	9. The customer can verify the Order Summary information.
-	10. The merchant can verify the Order status in DW BM.
+	10. The merchant can verify the Order status in SCC BM.
 	11. The merchant can verify the information in the HiPay Enterprise account.

 **Please note that a similar flow can be done for guest checkout.**